 If you are visiting Belgium for the first time and are not sure where to start with planning your trip, then this post is for you.
-I made two sample three- and four day itineraries that bring you to the most beautiful places in Belgium.
+In this article, I feature a sample Belgium itinerary that brings you to the most beautiful places in Belgium in three or four days.
+Read on!

 Since I know that many people don’t have a lot of time to explore Belgium deeper, here are my very best recommendations for a short trip to Belgium.
 Even if you are visiting for just one or two days, you will be able to use some tips.
 But if you have the time, I recommend spending at least 3 or 4 days in Belgium.